mitmedialab/sar_robot_command_sender/README.md

 ### DO

-The "DO" command tells a robot to speak and/or perform the specified actions or behaviors.
-The exact format of this command's argument is yet to be determined, but may be a string of the format:
+The "DO" command tells a robot to speak and/or perform the specified actions or behaviors, using a string of the format:

 `"Hi <smile> I am a robot! <wave>"`

-where the string contains text that the robot should say, with embedded actions that the robot should do.
-We could add additional optional flags, such as whether the action should be blocking or non-blocking, or where to direct the behavior, next to each action, e.g.:
+The string contains text the robot should say, with embedded actions the robot should do.

+Some additional optional flags, such as whether the action should be blocking or non-blocking, or where to direct the behavior, may be provided next to each action, e.g.:

 `"Hi <smile,nb,at-person> I am a robot! <wave,b>"`

-These arguments would not have to contain both speech and actions, e.g.:
+These arguments could contain just speech or just actions, e.g.:

 `"Hi I am a robot!"`